1.2 In this Policy:

 8.1 We will use reasonable steps to ensure the personal information we hold is complete, up to date and accurate, so far as it is practicable for us to do so.

-8.2 You may request access to the personal information we hold about you by contacting our Privacy Officer.
-We may, at our discretion, provide you with access to your personal information and we reserve the right to charge you a reasonable fee for giving access.
+8.2 You may request access to the personal information we hold about you by contacting our Privacy Officer at any time.

 8.3 Subject to paragraph 8.4, if personal information we hold about you is incorrect, we will, on your request to correct it or where we are satisfied that the information is inaccurate, out of date, incomplete, irrelevant or misleading, take such steps as are reasonable in the circumstances to ensure that the information is corrected.